 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Travel Agents job description, Travel Agents salary, Travel Agents information, what is the job of a Travel Agent like, pros and cons about Travel Agents, colleges and universities for Travel Agents, is Travel Agents the right career for me, Medium careers to get into, careers in Sales and Marketing
+Travel Agents job description, Travel Agents salary, Travel Agents information, what is the job of a Travel Agent like, pros and cons about Travel Agents, colleges and universities for Travel Agents, is Travel Agents the right career for me, careers in Sales and Marketing